anmarjarjees/bootstrap5-website-sample/README.md

 The Basic and Essential Bootstrap commands for FSSD Group: Module#5: User-Centric Development Throughout this project, I will add a few "index.html" files to explain and add the Bootstrap component gradually, but in the end we will have the final index file.

-- index1.html => contains the Bootstrap starting template and examples of using its Grid System
+- bs1... html file => contains the Bootstrap starting template and examples of using its Grid System
-- index2.html => Adding the basic contents (The main website template)
+- bs2... html file  => Adding the basic contents (The main website template)
-- index3.html => Adding Bootstrap Navbar
+- bs3... html file  => Adding Bootstrap Navbar
-- index4.html => Adding Bootstrap Carousels
+- bs4... html file  => Adding Bootstrap Carousels
-- index5.html => Adding Bootstrap Modal and other spacing
+- bs5... html file  => Adding Bootstrap Modal and other spacing
-- index6.html => Adding Bootstrap Form
+- bs6... html file  => Adding Bootstrap Form
 *****************************************************************
 - index.html => The final page (very few comments)